KaranJanjua/assignment/specification.md

 ### Due date: Week 13 <TBD>

 This is a group assignment.
-You can self-nominate your group members before the beginning of week 6, provided:
+You can self-nominate your group members before the end of week 5, provided:

 - All members are required to be officially enrolled in the same practical session.
 - Minimum of 3 students, maximum of 4 students.
+- Email the course coordinator with your group members. (tim.simon@unisa.edu.au).

 Nominations fail to meet the requirement will be discarded.